-- (d) Karen H. Bechtel is a Managing Director of MSDWCP Inc. and Morgan Stanley & Co.
-Incorporated, ("MS & Co."), a wholly owned subsidiary of MSDW.
-M. Fazle Husain is an Executive Director of MSVC Inc. and MS & Co., and a managing member of MSVP L.L.C.
-Ms. Bechtel and Mr. Husain each disclaim beneficial ownership of the shares of common stock beneficially owned by the investment funds managed by Morgan Stanley Private Equity and its affiliates, except to the extent of any direct pecuniary interest therein. - (e) Includes 192,260 shares subject to options that are currently exercisable or exercisable within 60 days of the date of this prospectus. - (f) Includes 128,174 shares subject to options that are currently exercisable or exercisable within 60 days of the date of this prospectus. - (g) Thomas C. Dircks and A. Lawrence Fagan are executive officers of Charterhouse.
+- (f) Includes 128,174 shares subject to options that are currently exercisable or exercisable within 60 days of the date of this prospectus. - (g) Thomas C. Dircks and A. Lawrence Fagan are executive officers of Charterhouse.
 Mr. Fagan is also a director and stockholder of Charterhouse.
 Messrs.
-Dircks and Fagan each disclaim beneficial ownership of the shares of common stock beneficially owned by Charterhouse. - (h) Includes 153,808 shares subject to options that are currently exercisable or exercisable within 60 days of the date of this prospectus. - (i) Includes 76,904 shares subject to options that are currently exercisable or exercisable within 60 days of the date of this prospectus. - (j) Includes 21,646 shares subject to options that are currently exercisable or exercisable within 60 days of the date of this prospectus. - (k) Includes 10,805 shares subject to options that are currently exercisable or exercisable within 60 days of the date of this prospectus. - (1) Includes an aggregate of 583,597 shares subject to options that are currently exercisable or exercisable within 60 days of the date of this prospectus.
+Dircks and Fagan each disclaim beneficial ownership of the shares of common stock beneficially owned by Charterhouse. - (h) Includes 205,078 shares subject to options that are currently exercisable or exercisable within 60 days of the date of this prospectus. - (i) Includes 102,539 shares subject to options that are currently exercisable or exercisable within 60 days of the date of this prospectus. - (j) Includes 28,862 shares subject to options that are currently exercisable or exercisable within 60 days of the date of this prospectus. - (k) Includes 16,824 shares subject to options that are currently exercisable or exercisable within 60 days of the date of this prospectus. - (1) Includes an aggregate of 609,650 shares subject to options that are currently exercisable or exercisable within 60 days of the date of this prospectus.